 Multiple sclerosis can have profound consequences for your future goals and quality of life.
 Coming to terms with these changes and your symptoms can take time, and is sometimes challenging.
 Mindfulness is a psychological therapy approach that can be used to improve your outlook, provide coping strategies and help manage some of the symptoms of multiple sclerosis.

 Mindfulness is a meditative technique that involves learning to focus attention on emotions, sensations and thoughts in an accepting and non-judgemental way.
 By focussing fully on the present moment rather than on regret for the past or worries about the future, mindfulness helps to break the cycle of negative thoughts and emotions.
 Some people with MS have suggested that mindfulness helps them to be kind to themselves and put MS into context as just one part of their life.

-Studies in multiple sclerosis, these have shown that mindfulness can improve quality of life and help people cope better with their MS. The studies also found that it decreased stress, anxiety and depression.
+Studies in MS have shown that mindfulness can improve quality of life and help people cope better with their MS. Various studies found that mindfulness decreased pain, stress, anxiety and depression.
 People undergoing mindfulness training also reported better sleep.

 - Journal of Evidence Based Complementary and Alternative Medicine 2014;19(2):104-111.
 Full article Perceived stress in multiple sclerosis: the potential role of mindfulness in health and well-being.